Anthrocon/www/content/Charity (Archive)/2002-charity-followup/index.md

 ---
 title: "2002 Charity Followup"
-weight: 0
+params:
     banner: "anthrocon-charity-table.jpg"
     banner_title: "2002 Charity Followup"
     banner_caption: ""
     banner_author: ""
     banner_url: ""
 ---

 Hi, all!
 First off, I must confess that I lost my notes from the Charity Auction.
 I would have been completely bereft of any sort of Charity Auction summary if it hadn't been for the timely assistance of Joe Seibert (note his generous cash donation around the 2/3rds mark) who responded to my plea on a.f.f. and produced a full VHS video of the Charity Auction and mailed it to me out of the goodness of his heart.
-From it, I was able to piece together the majority of<br>
-the auction except for a few donors' names that weren't said or I couldn't understand, and about 8 minutes (6 sales) worth of Auction.
+From it, I was able to piece together the majority of the auction except for a few donors' names that weren't said or I couldn't understand, and about 8 minutes (6 sales) worth of Auction.
 My sincere thanks to Joe for saving my bacon.

 Also, thanks to Pantera (Mike Pierce) for taking the notes as the Charity Auction went along.
 He had the wisdom and foresight to record the sale prices on a separate sheet of paper, which I *did* retain, that gave me, at the very least, a breakdown of the prices to prove that we did, in fact, raise a hell of a lot of money.